IMApurbo/andromcp/README.md

 ## Security

-Some operations are intentionally protected because they can modify the device.
+Some operations are intentionally protected because they can modify the device or interact with personal data.

 Examples: